RelativeSpade/Conways/README.md

 will exist for eternity without outside interference.
 The most common shapes are below, but there are hundreds of unique shapes that are not shown.
 ![image](https://github.com/user-attachments/assets/d4fad7a6-7188-43ad-af63-4197fa6ee72c)

+# Credits
+Thank you to what-to-code.com for recommending this project, en.wikipedia.org/wiki/Conway%27s_Game_of_Life for providing the resources necessary to complete this project, and John Horton Conway for discovering the original concept.